Richmond Hill, Ontario: Elgin Mills

 Elgin Mills is an area around Yonge Street from Gamble Road to Elgin Mills Road.
 A business park, Elgin Mills Business Park is located in the southeast.
 Overall a residential area served by Upper Canada Place and Elgin Mills Square at Yonge and Elgin Mills Road.
 Yonge-Bernard Terminal is a York Region Transit hub.

 The historic community once had a steam grist mill, toll booth and inn at the corners of Elgin Mills Road and Yonge Street.
 The community existing prior to the establishment of a post office in 1900 and home to Newton Tannery before 1870 but business dwindled and reverted in the late 20th century as a residential suburb of Richmond Hill.

 Headford

-Headford was established as a postal village in 1856 and home to Methodist Church that opened in 1850.
+Headford was established as a postal village in 1856 and home to a Methodist Church that opened in 1850.
 A brief oil fever in the 1860s but the area declined by the early 20th century.
 Headford once had saw (F. Eckhardt farm) and grist (John Burr farm) mills along Beaver Creek.
 Headford is now mainly a business park area bounded by Major Mackenzie Drive, Leslie Street, Highway 404 and 16th Avenue.